-Performances begin May 16 for the New York premiere of Cost of Living, by Ironbound playwright Martyna Majok.
-The new play, about the ways in which abled and disabled bodies meet each other, debuts Off-Broadway following its world premiere at last year’s Williamstown Theatre Festival, which is co-producing with Manhattan Theatre Club.
+The New York premiere of Cost of Living, by Ironbound playwright Martyna Majok, officially opens June 7.
+The new play, about the ways in which abled and disabled bodies meet each other, is produced by Manhattan Theatre Club.

-Directed by Obie Award winner Jo Bonney (Father Comes Home from the Wars), the Off-Broadway production will officially open June 7 at MTC at New York City Center – Stage I.
+Directed by Obie Award winner Jo Bonney (Father Comes Home from the Wars), Cost of Living arrives Off-Broadway following a hit run at last year’s Williamstown Theatre Festival.
+Performances began in New York May 16 at MTC at New York City Center – Stage I.

 The cast of Cost of Living is made up of Jolly Abraham (Coram Boy) as Jess, Gregg Mozgala (Cost of Living at WTF) as John, Katy Sullivan (Cost of Living at WTF) as Ani, and Victor Williams (The Affair) as Eddie.